cmoesgaard/curl/docs/INTERNALS.md

 ## Build

-  Rebuild libcurl with `-DCURLDEBUG` (usually, rerunning configure with `--enable-debug` fixes this). `make clean` first, then `make` so that all files are actually rebuilt properly.
-It will also make sense to build libcurl with the debug option (usually `-g` to the compiler) so that debugging it will be easier if you actually do find a leak in the library.
+  Rebuild libcarl with `-DCARLDEBUG` (usually, rerunning configure with `--enable-debug` fixes this). `make clean` first, then `make` so that all files are actually rebuilt properly.
+It will also make sense to build libcarl with the debug option (usually `-g` to the compiler) so that debugging it will be easier if you actually do find a leak in the library.

   This will create a library that has memory debugging enabled.